yemi2favours/m2pi.ca/content/authors/iiiejt/_index.md

   link: https://github.com/iiiejt

 user_groups:
-- committee: members
+- committee: mentors
-  role: Academic Mentor and Team Leader for the EIC Project
+  role: Mentor
 ---
 Edward Timko is a PIMS Postdoctoral Fellow working in the field of operator theory at the University of Manitoba.
 Prior to his position at the University of Manitoba, he was a PhD student at the Indiana University Bloomington (IUB) in Pure Mathematics.